Silverback Server

 Web Proxy

 Silverback is web based.
-Take it into consideration if there are any corporate web proxies in your network.
+Take this into consideration if there are any corporate web proxies in your network.
 If your end users are using a web proxy to browse the internet, then an appropriate configuration is needed to allow Silverback to function effectively:

 • Configure each web proxy to allow traffic destined for the Silverback server to reach its destination unaltered.